cristianbanarescu/iOS-Development/SwiftUI/SwiftUI-practice-project/PROJECT_CONTEXT.md

 - Ask me reasoning questions as we go

 Current progress:
-- Requirements and architecture decisions are defined
-- No code has been written yet
-- We finished Step 1 from the Roadmap below.
+- Project was created, some code was added and I finished Step 1 from the Roadmap below.

-Please continue from Step 2 from the Roadmap below.
+Using all the above & below information about what we're building/improving, please continue from Step 2 from the Roadmap.

 ## Goals
 - Practice SwiftUI end-to-end